namr3cto/stoffi/Website/README.md

 	rake solr:sunspot:start

-TDOO: perhaps we could combine all these into a single rake task?
+TODO: perhaps we could combine all these into a single rake task?

 ### Secrets